Object of the game and sequence of play

 - Standard turn - The Action cards must be played face-up during the current turn.

 - Tunnel - The Action cards must be played face-down during the current turn.

-- Speeding-Up - During the current turn, each player plays twice (taking 6 cards or playing two cards in a row or taking 3 cards and playing a card).
+- Speeding-Up - During the current turn, each player plays twice (playing two cards in a row, drawing 3 cards and playing a card, or drawing 6 cards).

 - Switching - The current turn is played counter-clockwise, starting with the First Player.

 Some Round cards make Events happen.
 These Events always take place at the end of the Round, after Phase 2: Stealin'!
 See the tooltip of the Round card for more details.